2025 Holiday Gift Guide: Gifts Made by and Benefiting People with Disabilities

 PawsAbilities is an employment program of Inclusion Connections, a nonprofit in Kansas City that provides meaningful jobs and independence for people with intellectual disabilities.
 Along with an incredible selection of all-natural dog treats, the PawsAbilities store sells adorable pet wear, housewares, apparel, and handmade toys.

-- Their Christmas Bundle, $39, makes the perfect gift for a pet parent or your beloved family pet.
+- Their treats and dog cookies make the perfect gift for a pet parent or your beloved family pet, $5 and up.

 Clothing and Accessories